PlayCraftServer/Hub/README.md

 Plugin of PlayCraft© Server

-This plugin is composed of ideas and codes of DJBiokinetix and diegoo000(firesouls140).
+This plugin is composed of ideas and codes of DJBiokinetix.

 - [SpigotMC Plugin] (http://www.spigotmc.org/resources/hub.1095)